bcoles/kasld/docs/testing.md

 (`default` / `hide` / `hardened` / `nokaslr`).

-Unlike replay (layer 2) — which runs offline over captured fixtures and only checks that kasld parses and runs — this boots a real kernel, so it *knows* the true base and checks soundness: that the inferred range contains it.
+Unlike replay (layer 2) — which runs offline over captured fixtures and only checks that KASLD parses and runs — this boots a real kernel, so it *knows* the true base and checks soundness: that the inferred range contains it.